 |Reduce risks impact and probability through:

 To meet these goals, in 2011 the Risk Management department launched a proactive, structured and coordinated Enterprise Risk Management (ERM) approach to identify, manage and monitor risks with potential negative impact on the future growth of the Group and its tangible and intangible assets.
-The approach is integrated in the Company processes, supports strategic and operating decisions and permeates the entire organization.
-It is also supplemented with specific policies, internal regulations and projects that seek to improve the level of preparation with regard to the identified risk events.
+The approach is integrated into the Company’s processes, supports its strategic and operating decisions and permeates the entire organization.

 |Risk assessment||Carried out on a yearly basis, the Risk assessment makes it possible to identify the potential risks to which the Group is exposed, assess their impact and, on the basis of the probability of them occurring, establish action plans|